 Social determinants of health are the conditions in which people are born, live, and work that affect health outcomes.
 They include everything from socioeconomic status and educational opportunities to access to healthy food.
 Extensive research demonstrates that these factors, which often interact with and compound one another, significantly impact individuals’ ability to live healthy, fulfilling, and productive lives.
 The United Nations’ Sustainable Development Goals are also closely aligned with SDOH.

-To measure our impact on racial equity and the social determinants of health, we monitor and collect data across six domains.
+To measure our impact, we monitor and collect data across six domains of the SDOH.
 They are:

 Economic Security

 Without economic stability, it’s impossible for individuals and families to sustainably access other social determinants of health.
-Yet stable employment and household wealth — the building blocks of financial stability — remain out of reach for many, particularly members of marginalized communities.
+Yet stable employment and household wealth — the building blocks of financial stability — remain out of reach for many.

-Momentus helps underserved individuals and communities earn steady incomes and build wealth by broadening access to financial resources.
+Momentus helps our borrowers earn steady incomes and build wealth by broadening access to financial resources.
 Since small businesses create two-thirds of new jobs in the United States, offering entrepreneurs and developers access to financial, knowledge, and social capital can have powerful ripple effects that build economic security across communities.

 Our Impact